Overview

 - The Reader’s Toolkit

-This module focuses on the key skills of critical and close reading, as central to the study of literature.
-Learning the skills necessary to read at a higher level, including the interpretation and analysis of literary texts, is a core competency for students of English literature.
-The central aim of this module, therefore, is to enhance and develop students’ engagement with primary and secondary texts.
+Most people take reading for granted, but active, well-informed, interpretative and critical reading is a highly advanced skill.
+And with the rise of AI and disinformation, it is one of the most important skills in the world today.
+This module focuses on the key skills of critical and close reading, as central to the study of literature, but also more widely to allow you to sort out truth from troll.
+The central aim of this module is to enhance and develop students’ engagement with primary and secondary texts as central to your critical thinking abilities.
 Students will learn how to analyse and interpret complex texts in various genres, making use of the established techniques and approaches of the discipline.
-Students will engage with the idea of critical reading as a practice-based and culturally-informed act that must be learned and developed.
+They will engage with the idea of critical reading as a culturally-informed act that must be learned and developed.
 Teaching is shaped around the goal of developing students’ “reading resilience”, that is, the ability to read, discuss, and write about, varied and challenging texts with confidence.
 Through discussion, group workshops, lectures and individual tasks, students will become proficient in working with literary and rhetorical texts, learning skills that are essential throughout the degree.
-The module forms a foundational aspect of the degree programme, benchmarking skills such as time management, evidence-based analysis, and close reading.

 - Writer’s Toolkit